• Home

 These are used for salads actually!
 Each leaf is about 5 inches long and 2 to 4 inches wide.
 It has a bitter taste and a slightly sweet aftertaste, similar to spinach or kale.
 This was especially popular during the great depression and is often on the list of preppers and homesteaders!

-Dandelion greens health benefits are due to dandelion greens’ high vitamin A content.
+Dandelion greens health benefits are due to the greens’ high vitamin A content.
 That is why they make a great addition to a salad.

 I wish more seasoned veterans were able to do videos like this to teach us!